A twin error gauge for Kaczmarz's iterations: Background theory

 The \emph{compensated discrepancy principle} (CDP) was defined by Turchin \cite{turchin} for Tikh\-o\-nov regularization.
 The underlying idea is to determine the largest iteration number for which we cannot reject $\bx_k$ -- computed from the noisy data -- as a possible solution to the noise-free system, cf.~\cite[p.~93]{turchin}.
 Here we stop at the first iteration $k$ for which

-A derivation of UPRE is given in \cite[Sec.~7.1]{vogel} while summaries of GCV and CDP can be found in \cite[Sec.~7.2 and 7.4]{Hansen1998}.
-The methods we reviewed here require the assumption that $\delta\bb$ is white Gau{\ss}ian noise.
-In the next section, we will develop alternatives that do not need these.
+A derivation of UPRE is given in \cite[Sec.~7.1]{vogel} while summaries of GCV and CDP can be found in \cite[Secs.~7.2 and 7.4]{Hansen1998}.
+The methods we reviewed here require the assumption that $\delta\bb$ is white Gau{\ss}ian noise, while the methods we propose do not require any assumptions on the statistical nature of the noise.